Skip to content

 This can vary in a number of different ways, based on the frequency of reviews and the method of calculation.
 One method is the retail price index rent review, which considers inflation to determine the new rental amount.
 However, a landlord may cap an increase by an ascertained amount and ensure the rent does not fall below a minimum amount.
 In fact, this is usually an increase only, and considering the increase in inflation from 2022 onward, they are not a popular choice for tenants.

-If you need help understanding retail price index rent reviews in commercial leases in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-Call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding retail price index rent reviews in commercial leases in the UK, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced leasing lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions